quantopian/coal-mine/README.md

 ### Create brick

-Endpoint: /nights-watch/brick/v1/create
+Endpoint: /nights-watch/v1/brick/create

 Side effects:

 Adds brick to database.
 Creates history record at current time with "Brick created" as its comment.
-Sets deadline for next update to current time plus periodicity, unless "paused" was specified.
+Sets deadline to current time plus periodicity, unless "paused" was specified.

 Required parameters:

 * name
 * periodicity
+* auth_key (if authentication is enabled in the server)

 Optional parameters: